Flone-dnb/low-end-engine/docs/Manual.md

 # Manual

 This is a manual - a step-by-step guide to introduce you to various aspects of the engine.
-More specific documentation can be always found in the class/function/variable documentation in the source code or on this page (see left panel for navigation), every code entity is documented so you should not get lost.
+More specific documentation can be always found in the class/function/variable documentation in the source code or on this page (use side panel for navigation), every code entity is documented so you should not get lost.

-Note that this manual contains many sections and instead of scrolling this page you can click on a little arrow button in the left (navigation) panel, the little arrow button becomes visible once you hover your mouse cursor over a section name, by clicking on that litte arrow you can expand the section and see its subsections and quickly jump to needed sections.

 This manual expects that you have a solid knowledge in writing programs using C++ language.